Intermittently Observable Markov Decision Processes: Nested Value Iteration

 We have shown in the previous section that solving for TA($L$) and TA($n,L$) could offer near-optimal policies for the IOMDP.
 This section presents a variant of the value iteration algorithm, called nested value iteration (NVI), to compute the optimal policy for TA($L$) efficiently.
 It also applies to TA($n,L$).

 The algorithm is inspired by the special structure of the tree MDP.
-As indicated by \eqref{eq:bellman-C}, position states at the root layer (i.e., ${\cal G}_0$) play a central role in the Bellman equation since their values directly affect the values of all position states.
+The significance of position states at the root layer (i.e., ${\cal G}_0$) in the Bellman equation is evident, as their values directly influence the values of all position states, as indicated by \eqref{eq:bellman-C}.
 Intuitively, for a non-zero $\rho$, the larger the layer index of $h$, the weaker the influence of $h$’s value on the overall value function.
 The basic idea of NVI is to update the values of important position states more frequently than the less important ones, as shown in Algorithm \ref{al:NVI}.

-In particular, based on the tree structure of the state space of ${{\cal C}_L}(\rho )$, we define a collection of nested sets as follows: